kmotoko/server-guideline/os/os-sysctl.md

 **Variable parameters:**Some of the parameters can change depending on the server specs (especially RAM).
 You need to adjust those according to the actual server.
 It would be a good idea to check the default parameter before changing those, as for some parameters the linux kernel adjust them automatically depending on the available resources.

 **Load the tcp_bbr module:** This is used in the sysctl.conf above.
-You can do `sudo modprobe tcp_bbr`, and the to stick it across reboots, add `/etc/modules-load.d/tcp_bbr.conf` file and just add the following line in it `tcp_bbr`.
+You can do `sudo modprobe tcp_bbr`, and to stick it across reboots, add `/etc/modules-load.d/tcp_bbr.conf` file and just add the following line in it `tcp_bbr`.
 This is systemd-modules-load.service and it reads files from the above directory which contain kernel modules to load during boot in a static list.
 Then reboot and check if it is loaded by `sudo lsmod | grep tcp`.
 Actually, modern kernels loads modules as needed, but just to be safe...

 ```